Battle of Berlin: Preparations

 On 9 April, after a long resistance, Königsberg in East Prussia fell to the Red Army.
 This freed up Marshal Rokossovsky's 2nd Belorussian Front to move west to the east bank of the Oder river.
 Marshal Georgy Zhukov concentrated his 1st Belorussian Front, which had been deployed along the Oder river from Frankfurt (Oder) in the south to the Baltic, into an area in front of the Seelow Heights.
 The 2nd Belorussian Front moved into the positions being vacated by the 1st Belorussian Front north of the Seelow Heights.
-While this redeployment was in progress, gaps were left in the lines; and the remnants of General Dietrich von Saucken's German II Army, which had been bottled up in a pocket near Danzig, managed to escape into the Vistula delta.
+While this redeployment was in progress, gaps were left in the lines; and the remnants of General Dietrich von Saucken's 2nd Army, which had been bottled up in a pocket near Danzig, managed to escape into the Vistula delta.
 To the south, Marshal Konev shifted the main weight of the 1st Ukrainian Front out of Upper Silesia and north-west to the Neisse River.

-The three Soviet fronts had altogether 2.5 million men (including 78,556 soldiers of the 1st Polish Army), 6,250 tanks, 7,500 aircraft, 41,600 artillery pieces and mortars, 3,255 truck-mounted Katyusha rocket launchers (nicknamed 'Stalin's Pipe Organs'), and 95,383 motor vehicles, many manufactured in the US.
+The three Soviet fronts had altogether 2.5 million men (including 78,556 soldiers of the 1st Polish Army), 6,250 tanks, 7,500 aircraft, 41,600 artillery pieces and mortars, 3,255 truck-mounted Katyusha rocket launchers (nicknamed 'Stalin's Organ'), and 95,383 motor vehicles, many manufactured in the US.